Discover the Eiffel Tower Second Floor | Tickets, Highlights & More

-Eiffel Tower Second Floor
+Select Eiffel Tower Second Floor Tickets

-Why Visit The Eiffel Tower Second Floor?
+Why Visit the Eiffel Tower Second Floor?

 Is the Eiffel Tower second floor worth your time?
 Definitely!
 Here are some reasons why:

 - Enjoy unobstructed views of the Parisian skyline.
 Many visitors claim that the view from here is better than what the summit offers.

 - Spot several Parisian landmarks such as the from the observation deck.

 - Treat yourself to a traditional French meal with a twist at the Michelin-star Le Jules Verne – one of the two fine dining restaurants inside the tower.